kiwicom/js-iam-middleware/README.md

 }
 ```

-Now run `generate:token` a browser will open and the CLI will ask you to input the token you get from the browser.
-After that you will be provided with a `refresh_token` that has long validity and can be used for local development.
+Now run `generate:token` a browser will open displaying an authorization code (starting with `4/`) and the CLI will ask you to input the authorization code.
+After that you will be provided with a `refresh_token` (starting with `1/`) that has long validity and can be used for local development.

 # Contributing